 COMPLIT 438.
 Comparative Studies in Film.

-(1 - 4).
-(INDEPENDENT).
-May not be repeated for credit.
-F, W, Sp/Su, Sp, Su.
-Intended for concentrators, this course is individually developed by a student in consultation with an instructor who may be any associated faculty member of the Program.
+This course is individually developed by a student in consultation with an instructor who may be any Associate Faculty member of the Program.